 In March 2014 the University of Birmingham (UoB) and the University of Illinois Urbana-Champaign (UIUC) formed the BiRmingham-llinois Partnership for Discovery, EnGagement and Education (BRIDGE) creating a framework for continued collaboration and investment to grow the strategic partnership between the two institutions.

-The BRIDGE partnership recognizes the breadth and depth of faculty connections that have flourished over the last five years.
-Engagement currently spans over 75 established faculty-to-faculty links in key academic disciplines.
+The BRIDGE partnership recognises the breadth and depth of faculty connections that have flourished over the last seven years.
+Engagement currently spans over 80 established faculty-to-faculty links in key academic disciplines.

 The BRIDGE framework aims to deepen these existing collaborations and develop wider faculty networks to: build cognate research areas; expand educational exchange opportunities; and strengthen strategic aspirations for institutional engagement.

-To this end, the institutions have established a joint BRIDGE Seed Fund to which permanent full-time faculty members at each institution are encouraged to apply.
+To this end, the institutions have established a joint BRIDGE Project Seed Fund to which permanent members of staff at each institution are encouraged to apply.

 The BRIDGE Project Seed Fund supports collaborative engagement between UoB and UIUC with the following priorities.
 Proposals in Social Sciences and Humanities are particularly encouraged, as are proposals that have identified funding for sustaining the collaboration beyond BRIDGE Funding for example via the NSF, NIH, EPSRC or other external funding bodies.

-Guidelines There are no restrictions on the forms of activity undertaken with BRIDGE funding, provided they meet the criteria outlined above.
+There are no restrictions on the forms of activity undertaken with BRIDGE funding, providing they meet the criteria outlined above.

 The fund is available to support planning visits, workshops and exchanges with the partner institution for the purpose of developing the strategic partnership.
 The fund may also support meetings in third party locations where there is potential to develop and/or showcase collaboration.

 Activities may include, but are not limited to:

-Applicants are encouraged to apply for reciprocal visit funding in order to widen networks and cement engagement.
+Applicants are encouraged to apply for reciprocal visit funding in order to broaden networks and cement engagement.

 Applications that can demonstrate potential for relationships to become sustainable beyond the proposed project and initial seed funding term are strongly encouraged, whether through faculty and department commitment or the likelihood of externally-leveraged grants and awards.